 Distributed Company GRAIL, LLC, or "GRAIL," a Delaware limited liability company and a wholly owned subsidiary of Illumina.
-Prior to the completion of the Spin-Off, GRAIL will be converted into a Delaware corporation and will be renamed GRAIL, Inc. After the Spin-Off, we will be an independent, publicly traded company.

-Distributed Securities At least 85.5% of the shares of our common stock owned by Illumina, which will be at least 85.5% of our common stock issued and outstanding immediately prior to the Distribution.
+Immediately prior to the completion of the Spin-Off, GRAIL will be converted into a Delaware corporation and will be renamed GRAIL, Inc. After the least 85.5% of our common stock issued and outstanding immediately prior to the Distribution.
 Illumina may retain up to 14.5% of the outstanding shares of GRAIL's common stock.
 Illumina expects that the IRS private letter ruling will require that all retained shares be sold or otherwise disposed of by Illumina as soon as warranted consistent with the business reasons for the retention of those shares, but in no event later than five years after the Distribution.
 Such dispositions could include a sale of its shares for cash, distributions of GRAIL common stock to Illumina stockholders or securityholders as dividends or in exchange for outstanding shares of Illumina common stock, indebtedness or other securities, or any combination thereof.
 Based on the approximately shares of Illumina common stock outstanding on , 2024, and applying the distribution ratio pursuant to which, for every share[s] of Illumina common stock outstanding, share[s] of GRAIL common stock will be distributed, approximately shares of GRAIL common stock will be distributed in the aggregate.